BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/046TkAppWithInputValidation.md

   - An average calculator that asks for number A and number B.
   - CHALLENGE!!!
 Create an average calculator that works for any amount of figures.
 For example, can calculate the average of 2 figures or 7 figures or 13 figures.

-*NOTE: If the user inputs a string, your input validation MUST popup a messagebox error such as "Oops, not a number" and ask for input again.*
+NOTE: If the user inputs "banana", your input validation <strong>MUST</strong> popup a messagebox error such as "Oops, not a number" and ask the user to try again.

 The app <strong>must NOT</strong> crash from a runtime error if the user inputs a string <strong>OR</strong> a zero.